 HIV prevention refers to practices done to prevent the spread of HIV.
 HIV prevention practices may be done by individuals to protect their own health, the health of their partner(s) and the health of those in their community, or may be instituted by governments or other organisations as public health policies.

-The main methods of HIV prevention include:-
+Effective methods of HIV prevention include:-

 Note* – HIV treatment works by reducing the level of HIV in the body and when this happens, the chances of passing HIV on to a partner are significantly reduced.
 This does not mean that HIV treatment is a replacement for condoms, but it does give HIV positive people more options for safer sex and reduces overall risk of onward transmission.
 The earlier HIV is detected, the more likely the treatment will be successful.